lorenzo-stoakes/linux-vm-notes/rough.md

   strongly suspect not, I suspect it just prevents flushes but not 'aging out' of the cache.
 But worth checking.

+## Concerns

+* When I refer to PMDs (and even perhaps PUDs in the case of gigantic pages) as always referring to an underlying lower-level page table page, am I always correct in doing so?
+Since in huge page mode I _think_ a PMD with the PSE bit set actually refers to the final physical page, but perhaps I'm wrong.
+If a PMD does refer to a page this way, I will need to modify the function descriptions accordingly.

 [PFN_PHYS]:https://github.com/torvalds/linux/blob/v4.6/include/linux/pfn.h#L20
 [pgtable-nopmd.h]:https://github.com/torvalds/linux/blob/v4.6/include/asm-generic/pgtable-nopmd.h
 [mem_section]:https://github.com/torvalds/linux/blob/v4.6/include/linux/mmzone.h#L1040